Mitt Romney Bristles at George Santos During SOTU: ‘You’re an Ass’

 Earlier, Santos could be seen on the chamber’s video feed sitting near the center aisle in the House Chamber, seemingly waiting to shake President Biden’s hand.
 As Santos stood around, Romney appeared and the pair could be seen having a tense conversation.
 Even after the conversation appeared to be over, Santos turned towards Romney and spoke in his direction, despite the senator moving on.

-Biden evaded Santos in the end, with Rep. Mariannette Miller-Meeks, (R-IOWA) snagging the shake in his place.
+Biden evaded Santos in the end, with Rep. Mariannette Miller-Meeks, (R-IA) snagging the shake in his place.

 It was initially unclear what was said between Santos and Romney—but the mystery was soon solved.